Pathos0925/JWEM/README.md

  	- Search Google, theres a few methods.
 - Can I use ReShade with this?
 	- I dunno, maybe.
 Let me know what you find.
+## Copyright stuff
+copyright stuff here
+If you plan on sharing a texture, please use the skin builder to make a .JWEMS file, this lets it load faster and adds a small layer of protection to their intellectual property
 ## TODO
 stuff